mpbod/trickLED/readme.md

 ### Animation Examples
 All animations are subclassed from the AnimationBase class.
 When making a new animation you typically override the setup, and calc_frame methods.
-Additional keyword arguments are automatically added to the self.settings dict.
+Additional keyword arguments to __init__() and play() are automatically added to the self.settings dict.
 All runtime info should be stored in the self.state dict.

     ani = animations.Fire(tl, interval=40)
     # settings can also be set by passing as keyword arguments to play()